Reports About Registrants

 - A refusal by a regulatory body to issue registration or a license.

-- Any resignation or revocation of a member’s license with another regulator in any jurisdiction, and whether the member’s license was in good standing at the time.
+- Any resignation or revocation of a registrant’s license with another regulator in any jurisdiction, and whether the registrant’s license was in good standing at the time.

-- Any other event that would provide reasonable grounds for the belief that the member will not practise psychotherapy in a safe and professional manner.
+- Any other event that would provide reasonable grounds for the belief that the registrant will not practise psychotherapy in a safe and professional manner.

 - Change of name or contact information.